MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.EarlyTelemetry.AsyncLibLoadFailure

-When user launches the app or open any Word, Excel, or PowerPoint file and faces any issues during library load, this event will be triggered.
-This telemetry will be used to find the failure cases.
+This event is trigged when the user launches the app or opesn any Word, Excel, or PowerPoint file and faces any issues during library load.
+This data will be used to find the failure cases.

 The following fields are collected:

+- **Data_AdditionalInfo** - Info (app state or member variables) regarding the exception will be logged here.

 - **Data_ErrorCode** - class name of the exception will be logged here.